LakshmiBulusu/attendancesystem_mvc_project/README.md

 **User Stories**

- 1 User stories are created in [Trello](https://trello.com/en-US).
+User stories are created in [Trello](https://trello.com/en-US).
 You have to create an account in Trello.com to access user stories and access to project in Trello.
-I have attached wireframe for reference.
+You can access [wireframes](https://github.com/LakshmiBulusu/attendancesystem_mvc_project/blob/master/classroomattendancesystem-wireframes.pdf).

 ***Technologies used:***